-The UK’s driving test has now been going for over 84 years.
-Yep, that’s right—the driving test has been bringing learner drivers to tears and testing their mettle for over 84 years.
+The UK’s driving test has now been going for close to 100 years.
+Yep, that’s right—the driving test has been bringing learner drivers to tears and testing their mettle for nearly a century.
 As frustrating as it can be for learners to tackle, the roads would be a much more dangerous place without the driving test.
 With such a rich and long history, it’s unsurprising to find that there are some pretty interesting driving test facts and statistics that you might not be familiar with.

 If you’re looking to impress your instructor or fellow learner drivers, our top 10 interesting facts and stats might do the trick—from how age affects pass rates, to how many licence holders there are in the UK, to which gender is better at the driving test.
 Get the full lowdown below!

 1. The driving test was first introduced in 1935